robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 >
 > [η-reduction]: https://en.wikipedia.org/wiki/Lambda_calculus#η-reduction

 This feels strangely like cheating: surely we’ve only moved the problem around.
 Now instead of `if` making the decision about which argument to return, we’ve deferred it to `cond`.
-But `if` and `cond` aren’t the same kind of thing, semantically; `if` takes a boolean and two other arguments and returns one of the latter, while `cond` _is_ a boolean—albeit evidently a boolean represented as a function.
+But `if` and `cond` aren’t the same, semantically; `if` takes a boolean and two other arguments and returns one of the latter, while `cond` _is_ a boolean—albeit evidently a boolean represented as a function.
 Let’s make that precise by writing down `if`’s type:

 ```
 if : Bool -> a -> a -> a